splunk/deep-learning-toolkit/docs/admin/environment/README.md

 7. **Important:** Populate additional fields, please see [Kubernetes](kubernetes.md) for details
 8. Click on *Save* button

 Next, validate the *Environment* settings.
-The following steps describe how to deploy one of the built-in *Algorithms* to the newly *Environment*:
+The following steps describe how to deploy one of the built-in *Algorithms* to the newly created *Environment*:

 TODO